Hello and welcome to my Freedom Checks review.

 Out of over 500 companies that are participating in this program here are the 5 that he has listed.

 - CatchMark Timber Trust (CTT)

 - SunCoke Energy Partners (SXCP)

 - Pembina Pipeline (PBA)

 They apparently control over 1 billion dollars in the raw material market.

-To be more specific, raw material like gold and silver, minerals, timber, oil and gas, timber and so on…
+To be more specific, raw materials like gold and silver, minerals, timber, oil and gas, timber, and so on…

 So for the investment that you make in this strategy how much do they pay the investors?